Hôpital civil, Strasbourg: History

-The first hospital
+First hospital

 According to the 1143 charter of Bishop Burchard von Michelbach, preserved in the municipal archives of the city of Strasbourg, the hospital was founded in the year 1119, although another source refers to a hospital in 1105.

 The first building was located close to the cathedral, in the street that now bears its name (rue du vieil hôpital).

 A religious brotherhood, probably Augustinian, took care of the sick and destitute.

 Being a religious establishment, with a mission to care for the needy, the hospital turned nobody away.
 The Great Interregnum of the Holy Roman Empire, from 1254 to 1273, was a period of great instability in Alsace.
 The hospital gave asylum to a large influx of refugees from the countryside, where feuding lords burnt a number of villages.

-The second hospital
+Second hospital

 During the 14th century, the population of Strasbourg was decimated by famine and by the plague.
 It was decided to move the hospital outside of the city walls.
 A new hospital was constructed just outside the city gate that became known as the "Porte de l'Hôpital".

 The hospital was devastated by fire on 6 November 1716, apparently started by a washerwoman with a candle.
 It was largely rebuilt between 1717 and 1725.